0xtensho/SmagWriteUp/README.md

 ![Capture d’écran de 2020-07-31 19-16-55](https://user-images.githubusercontent.com/50116433/89055602-f50cde00-d35a-11ea-8bf0-e53c1a050dd2.png)<br>
 The root user is copying this file to jake's authorized_keys We have write access to the /opt/.backups/jake_id_rsa.pub.backup file, so we can put our own .pub file here, and then connect to Jake with ssh !
-Let's go to /dev/shm ( because we always have write access into it ) and use ssh-keygen.
+Let's go to /dev/shm ( because we always have write access into it ) and use ssh-keygen.<br>
 ![Capture d’écran de 2020-07-31 19-20-22](https://user-images.githubusercontent.com/50116433/89055953-8bd99a80-d35b-11ea-94c3-a05746f862cc.png)<br>
 After generating a public ssh key let's copy it to the jake .pub backup file :
 ```cp /dev/shm/id_rsa.pub /opt/.backups/jake_id_rsa.pub.backups```